Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

     <a href="#hide_Conflict" class="hide" id="hide_Conflict">+</a>
     <a href="#show_Conflict" class="show" id="show_Conflict">-</a>
     <div class="question">
-		<h3 style="font-style: normal">Individualism and Conflict: Not Me and Nature</h3>
+		Individualism and Conflict
 	</div>
 	<div class="answer">
+		<h3 style="font-style: normal">Me Against Not Me, and Me Against Nature</h3>

 		<p style="font-style: italic">[This section considers some ways that conflict is related to what's been discussed so far.
-But the post is already long, and since this isn't quite so relevant to the main story, I'm treating it as a long aside.]</p>
+But the post is already long, and since this isn't quite so relevant to the main story, I'm treating it as a hefty aside.]</p>
 		<br>
 		<p>A near-inevitable consequence of individualism &ndash; by which I mean the distinctness of persons &ndash; is the separation of the world into the complementary categories of "me" and "not me".
 This might seem to be a sufficient condition for the existence of conflict (i.e. once there is "me" and "not me" conflict is inevitable), but in some circumstances I think it's only a necessary condition (i.e. conflict requires "me" and "not me", but still might not happen even if they exist).
 Here's an example.</p>
 		<br>